saltbo/openapi-rest-admin/README.md

 ---

-## What is OpenAPI Admin?
+## What is OpenAPI Rest Admin?

-OpenAPI Admin is a **Single Page Application** that automatically creates admin interfaces from your OpenAPI/Swagger specifications.
+OpenAPI Rest Admin is a **Single Page Application** that automatically creates admin interfaces from your OpenAPI/Swagger specifications.
 Point it to your API documentation, and get a fully functional admin panel with tables, forms, and CRUD operations - no coding required.

 ### Key Benefits